dylanized/drupal-docker/RUN.md

 ### Step 5 - View the Drupal Site

-You should now be able to view your site in the browser at http://localhost
+You should now be able to view your site in the browser at http://localhost:8000

+You can connect to the MySQL database at http://localhost:33060

 ### Step 6 - Launch a Terminal